1) Is this a gym?

 We also offer 1 on 1 personal training if you prefer to not train in a small group.

-Our group class format encourages a healthy, competitive spirit to motivate you to perform at your personal best.
-You’ll push yourself harder and have more fun in a group.
-Guaranteed!
+Our group class format encourages a healthy, competitive spirit to motivate you to perform at your best.

 6) Do I need to get into shape before I start CrossFit?